University of Milan: Admissions

-To enroll at the University of Milan is required an English language assessment, which can be demonstrated by an international language certificate (CEFR), or through the university language centre (SLAM).
-The required level for Bachelors usually stands at B2 (Intermadiate), while for Masters is C1.
+To enroll at the University of Milan is required an English language assessment, which can be demonstrated by an international language certificate CEFR, or through the university language centre (SLAM).
+The required level for Bachelors usually stands at B1 (Intermediate), while for Masters is B2, but varies depending on the degree course.
 Those who will not have attained the language level required by their degree programme via Placement test or certification must attend an English language course, and pass the final exam.
 With the University of Milano-Bicocca, and the Alma Mater of Bologna, is the most sought-after location for medical students, with an acceptance rate of about 5%.

 Graduation

-Full-time students are expected to earn 60 credits (CFU) in one academic year.
+Full-time students are expected to earn 60 ECTS credits in one academic year.
 The credits awarded can be recognized for continuing studies, both in Italian universities and abroad.
-To be awarded a bachelor, the student must earn at least 180 CFU, while to get a master 120 CFU are needed.
-Also, to obtain the highest level of university education, the Dottorato di Ricerca (Ph.D.), at least other 3 to 4 years of studies are required.
+To be awarded a bachelor, the student must earn at least 180 ECTS, while to get a master 120 ECTS are needed.
+Also, to obtain the highest level of university education, the Dottorato di Ricerca (PhD), at least other 3 to 4 years of studies are required.

 Financial Support

-The University of Milan provides several types of financial support for students:
+The University of Milan provides several types of financial support for its students: